 Never miss a bite!
 Sign up here to receive new recipes and reviews straight to your inbox.

-Disclosure: I was invited to take the tour as a guest of Craft Food Tours.
+Disclosure: I was invited to dine as a guest of the restaurant.
 No monetary compensation has been received for this post.
 As always, all opinions are 100% my own.

 There’s a great reason to head over to Boston’s on the Beach this summer, and it has nothing to do with the incredible oceanfront view, entertaining band lineup, or perfect game-watching seats at the bar — although, all of those things play a large part in the restaurant’s success and popularity.
 But nope, those aren’t the reasons why Boston’s should be on your radar right now.
 It’s because of the NEW menu!

 Boston’s on the Beach has been a premier sports bar, entertainment venue and restaurant in Delray Beach for the past 35 years, and has been dubbed the official destination for New England sports.
 The restaurant has recently revamped the menu with plenty of fresh-caught seafood and New England style dishes sure to please all you beach bums as you’re heading toward or coming off the sand.

 You may recognize one of the new appetizers from Boston’s sister restaurant, 50 Ocean, located right upstairs — the Devilish Eggs with smoked salmon mousse, fried Ipswich clams and crispy bacon, which just so happens to be one of my favorite things at 50 Ocean.
 (Of course I get mine without the bacon.)
 Combining the traditional deviled egg filling with whipped smoked salmon and topping it with a crispy fried clam makes for the tastiest bite ever.
 There is another Delray restaurant that has a smoked salmon deviled egg during brunch that I am so in love with and pretty much dream about getting every Sunday, but the addition of the fried clam does give Boston’s version a little bit of a leg up.